No items found.

 Should you choose a qualitative or quantitative employee engagement survey?

 Digital employee engagement surveys are a powerful mechanism to address the global disengagement problem.
-(A problem that’s becoming increasingly obvious: Gallup recently found that 60% of people are emotionally detached at work and 19% are miserable.
-Only 14% (14%!!) of European workers are actively engaged.)
+(A problem that’s becoming increasingly obvious: Gallup recently found that 23% of the global workforce is engaged - and that's a record-high.
+In Europe however, only 13% (13%!!) are actively engaged.

 Employee feedback can empower you to better understand the issues your people face, and identity areas to improve.
 A laudable goal, given the most engaged businesses outperform the least engaged by 22% on profitability and 10% on customer ratings.